-Finally, you must complete and return the last page of the Handbook - "Acknowledgement and Approval of Student/Parent Handbook" - to the school office at your campus.
+Finally, you must complete the signature form of the Handbook on our website called "Acknowledgement and Approval of Student/Parent Handbook."
+It is found under Resources and then Forms at www.odyssey-academy.com or by clicking here.

 On behalf of the entire OA staff and community, best wishes for a great school year!